MR-Addict/ghpages-fileserver/README.md

 https://username.github.io/ghpages-fileserver
 ```

-Do not forget to enable github pages on your project after actions build finish:
+Do not forget to enable github pages on your project after actions finished building:

 ![Enable-github-pages](./image/enable-ghpages.png)